co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_filters.md

 <div style="clear: both;"></div>

+## Session Management ##

 ### Cookie Supported? ###

-This filter allows you to disable the cookie support for handling the session for guest customers.
-This is so you don't overload the cart database when the session is initialized if you are using the alternative method for guest customers.
+This filter allows you to disable support for the CoCart cookie that handles the session for guest customers.
+Use only if you are using the alternative method for guest customers.

 ```php
 <?php